 Travelling in a team of 7 including me as the lead, it will take us flying first from Kuala Lumpur to Dubai (flying hours = 7 hours), change to another flight to fly from Dubai to Lisbon, Portugal (flying hours = 8 hours 15 minutes) and finally from Lisbon to Praia, Cape Verde (flying hours = 4 hours 20 minutes).
 The flying hours do not include the transit hours of 12 hours including 8 hours in Lisbon.

-(Frankly this is first time I am flying A380 and what a better way to start off the experience than flying on an Emirates A380 which many claimed to provide the best A380 experience.
+(Frankly, this is the first time I am flying A380 and what a better way to start off the experience than flying on an Emirates A380 which many claimed to provide the best A380 experience.
 Image source: www.khaleejtimes.com)

 From Kuala Lumpur to Dubai, we were flying the quiet, trusted Emirates A380 and our seats were at the upper deck which meant fewer passengers & more space for the long journey.
 The check-in and the immigration process at KLIA were good & professionally done as usual.